Asherman's Syndrome - How Does It Affect Female Fertility?

 How Is Asherman's Syndrome Diagnosed?

-Asherman's Syndrome is typically diagnosed through a combination of medical history, symptoms, and imaging studies.
+Asherman syndrome diagnosis is typically conducted through a combination of medical history, symptoms, and imaging studies.
 A gynecologist may begin the diagnostic process by taking a detailed medical history, including a discussion of the patient's menstrual history and any recent surgeries or procedures that may have affected the uterus.
 A pelvic examination may also be performed to assess the condition of the uterus and cervix.
 Your doctor may look for signs of scarring or adhesions inside the uterus.

 Moreover, imaging tests such as hysterosalpingography (HSG) or transvaginal ultrasound may be used to visualize the inside of the uterus and assess for any abnormalities.